Opening Brief and Appendix Requirements

 For Federal Circuit Court of Appeals

-Within 60 days after the certified list of the index (of MSPB files accompanied by Attestation) is served to the Federal Circuit Court of Appeals (by the Clerk of MSPB), an Opening Brief must be filed by Appellant, pursuant to Federal Circuit Rule 17(c), 28(a).
+Within 60 days after the certified list of the index (of MSPB files accompanied by Attestation) is served to the Federal Circuit Court of Appeals (by the Clerk of MSPB), an Opening Brief must be filed by Appellant.
+See Federal Circuit Rule 17(c), 28(a), 31(a)(1)(B).

 See a sample of Attestation containing a portion of Initial/Final Decision attached therewith.